 These little flying machines are the new buzz of the decade.
 And it’s high time that Architects joined the hype-train.

-Drones have changed the way architects draw up and design plans, submit planning applications, visualise the project with clients and market their work to new prospects.
+Drones for 3D architectural visualisation have changed the way architects draw up and design plans, submit planning applications, visualise the project with clients and market their work to new prospects.

 Of course, the presence of drones doesn’t avoid the value of having on-site managers and engineers.
 But it does assist with key decision making throughout the entire process.

 Drones bring a completely different perspective and gather information that takes time and in some cases, you simply cannot capture without one.
 It challenges architects to think outside the box and come up with new and innovative ways to manage a client scope and project.